rsk5492/Orb-Gazer-VR/README.md

 # Orb Gazer-VR
-Orb Gazer is mobile VR game which challenges the player's memory through interesting "Simon" style puzzle.
+Orb Gazer (previously named "Puzzler-VR") is mobile VR game which challenges the player's memory through interesting "Simon" style puzzle.
 You can read my story and see my approach on how I built this game [here](https://medium.com/@srinivassai/puzzler-vr-c4481b12bd02).

 ## How to Build